Antolius/deployments-and-disasters/content/scenarios/shortly.md

 The services are highly available and independently scalable.
 There are at least 2 instances of each.
 Incoming API requests go through the `📣️ Load Balancer` which round robins across available service instances.
 There are three instances of the performance critical `🔄️ Redirect Service`, helping it handle the peak loads.

 The `🔗️ Cache` cannot hold all the active URLs, however the 20-80 rule was found to effective enough.
 Approximately 20% of the daily active URLs are cached at any given time.
 The cache is limited by the available RAM and uses last recently used eviction policy.
 It ignores duplicates, so `⚙️ Event Handler` can just offer it URL from any redirect event it processes.

+{{< notice >}}
+The components of the Short.ly's system are intentionally kept generic.
+As a Disaster Master you should adapt them to your players.
+If you are hosting a session for your coworkers pick the language you use on your day job for the services.
+Likewise, if you work with concrete queue, cache or database implementation pick those.
+RabbitMQ, Kafka, Redis, Memcached, SQL or NoSQL, those are all OK options.
+It's also OK to keep the scenario generic, especially in case you have a mixed player group, or you can't gauge their skill level.
+{{</ notice >}}

 ## The incident